WTF DID I DO TO MY FACE?!?!?!?!?!

 Like, really tired.

 Like, so tired, that I decided to get them tattooed permanently onto my face so I never have to draw them on again, kind of tired.
 I want to be saving instagram pictures, not doing my eyebrows.
+Thinking up ways that would allow me to get free instagram followers and grow my audience!

 So I did some research and found this Refinery29 article about eyebrow tattooing.
 I got so inspired after reading the article and seeing the author’s before and after pics that I called the salon the author went to and made an appointment.
 Low and behold, the salon was able to see me the following day on Saturday!
 (So if you say this was an extremely impulsive and hasty decision, you are totally correct!)